Speakers you can currently buy as a plasma speaker or with a solid-state massless speaker built in:

 Basic Definitions

-Let’s start at some basics.
+Let’s start with some basics.
 An electroacoustic transducer, that which takes an electrical signal and converts it into sound waves, is called a loudspeaker.
 The word speaker is synonymous with loudspeaker – although older references may write ‘speaker as if shortening the word loudspeaker.

 There are a small variety of other speakers that might be put into a category of “moving mass”.
 These can be related to the dynamic speaker but have different names to distinguish them from the cone/coil/magnet construction.
 They are often electrodynamic but have names such as ribbon, balanced armature, air motion transformer (AMT), planar magnetic, orthodynamic, isodynamic, magnetostatic, distributed mode (DML), MEMS etc. In addition to dynamic moving mass speakers there are most notably the electrostatic, piezo ceramic and magnetostrictive types.